The Arctic

 our Arctic emergency site

-Arctic sea ice past ice free tipping point.
+Arctic (Summer) sea ice past ice free tipping point.

 The first great Arctic amplifying feedback domino is falling and others are starting.

 James Hansen made public statements in 2008 and in 2012 following the two record drops in Arctic Summer sea ice- warning the world had entered a state of planetary emergency.
 The reason is that, as he said in 2008, the Arctic sea ice had crossed its ice free tipping point in 2007, which is a very large +ve amplifying feedback.
 This will boost Arctic feedback GHG emissions and the rate of the Greenland ice sheet melt, both being planetary catastrophes.
-Tipping point expert Tim Lenton has also said he thinks the Arctic summer sea ice is past tipping the point.
+A 2022 review by Climate Analytics proposed a summer sea ice tipping at 1.5°C. NOAA has an 2022 explainer Arctic Climate Change: Arctic sea ice summer minimum.
+2019 Carbon Brief Interactive: When will the Arctic see its first ice-free summer?

 Two Arctic methane science papers prove we have an Arctic warming planetary emergency.
-In 2013 A Vask's research of Siberian Permafrost caves determined that the vast Siberian permafrost has a tipping point for thawing of only 1.5C and that global climates only slightly warmer than today are sufficient to thaw extensive regions of permafrost.
-We are absolutely committed to a 1.5 warming due to the ocean heat lag alone.
+In 2013 A Vask's research of Siberian Permafrost caves determined that the vast Siberian permafrost has a tipping point for thawing of only 1.5°C and that global climates only slightly warmer than today are sufficient to thaw extensive regions of permafrost.
+1.5°C global warming will be by the early 2030s

 While the Arctic sea ice provides a vast extent of albedo cooling (which is now declining fast) to its September minimum, Far North snow from Spring to mid Summer provides an equally vast expanse of albedo cooling equivalent to the sea ice albedo (M. Flanner 2011).
 This is also rapidly declining as the snow declines earlier every year.